-- Pack an emergency kit including (at minimum): jumper cables, flares and/or reflectors, a blanket, some water, gloves, and spare socks.
-(If snow or rain gets into your shoes, these will be worth their weight in saffron.
-FYI, saffron is crazy expensive.)
+- Pack an emergency kit, including (at minimum): jumper cables, flares and/or reflectors, a blanket, some water, gloves, and spare socks.
+If snow or rain gets into your shoes, the latter will be worth their weight in saffron.
+FYI, saffron is crazy expensive.

 - Consider replacing older, worn tires, or even decent tires without much traction, with dedicated winter tires.
 These tires have tread patterns ideal for slick, icy, and snowy conditions.

-- Pack a bag of rock salt or a box of kitty litter in the trunk; both are excellent for getting traction on packed snow or ice when your tires alone are spinning uselessly, like yet another trapped rat running mindlessly in its little wheel.
+- Pack a bag of rock salt or a box of kitty litter in the trunk; both are excellent for getting traction on packed snow or ice when your tires alone are spinning uselessly.

 Now get out there and enjoy the winter weather, you well-prepared little scamp!
-Unless you’re in Florida, that is.
+Unless you’re in Florida, which is usually pretty warm and snow-free.
 In that case, good luck with those terrifying lizard creatures you somehow take in stride.